NxPKG/khulnasoft-docs/content/analytics/graphql-api/tutorials/build-your-own-analytics/index.md

 {{<Aside type="note" header="Note">}}

-Cloudflare's [GraphQL endpoint](https://api.cloudflare.com/client/v4/graphql) does not set any CORS headers.
+Khulnasoft's [GraphQL endpoint](https://api.Khulnasoft.com/client/v4/graphql) does not set any CORS headers.
 Add an endpoint that can proxy the requests back to the API to avoid encountering CORS errors.
 In the following example, this hostname is referred to as `api.yourdomain.com`.
 You can also use our [Workers CORS header proxy example code](/workers/examples/cors-header-proxy/) to avoid encountering CORS errors.

 {{</Aside>}}